 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-Seventy-three percent of the panelists expect mortgage rates to remain more or less unchanged in the coming week, while 18 percent predict rates will fall.
-Just 9 percent forecast mortgage rates will rise in the next seven days.
+The majority of panelists, 62 percent, foresee rates dropping even lower next week.
+Fifteen percent expect mortgage rates to rise, whereas the remaining 23 percent expecting mortgage rates to remain more or less unchanged in the coming week.

-Bankrate.com provides consumers with the expert advice and tools needed to succeed throughout life's financial journey.
-For over two decades, Bankrate.com has been a leading personal finance destination.
-The company offers award-winning editorial content, competitive rate information, and calculators and tools across multiple categories, including mortgages, deposits, credit cards, retirement, automobile loans, and taxes.
+Bankrate is a leading publisher, aggregator and distributor of personal finance content on the Internet.
+Bankrate provides consumers with proprietary, fully researched, comprehensive, independent and objective personal finance editorial content across multiple vertical categories including mortgages, deposits, insurance, credit cards, and other categories, such as retirement, automobile loans, and taxes.
+The Bankrate network includes Bankrate.com, our flagship website, and other owned and operated personal finance websites, including CreditCards.com, Interest.com, Bankaholic.com, Mortgage-calc.com, CreditCardGuide.com, Nationwide Card Services, InsuranceQuotes.com, CarInsuranceQuotes.com, InsureMe, Bankrate.com.cn, CreditCards.ca, NetQuote.com, and CD.com.
 Bankrate aggregates rate information from over 4,800 institutions on more than 300 financial products.
-With coverage of over 600 local markets, Bankrate generates rate tables in all 50 U.S. states.
-Bankrate develops and provides web services to more than 100 cobranded websites with online partners, including some of the most trusted and frequently visited personal finance sites on the internet, such as Yahoo!, CNBC, Investopedia and MarketWatch.
-In addition, Bankrate licenses editorial content to more than 500 newspapers on a daily basis including The Wall Street Journal, USA Today, The New York Times and The Los Angeles Times.
+With coverage of nearly 600 local markets in all 50 U.S. states, Bankrate generates over 172,000 distinct rate tables capturing on average over three million pieces of information daily.
+Bankrate develops and provides web services to over 75 co-branded websites with online partners, including some of the most trusted and frequently visited personal finance sites on the Internet such as Yahoo!, AOL, CNBC and Bloomberg.
+In addition, Bankrate licenses editorial content to over 100 newspapers on a daily basis including The Wall Street Journal, USA Today, The New York Times, The Los Angeles Times and The Boston Globe.

 For more information contact: